Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 Why modules?
 It allows for effective code re-use.
 It allows you to tailor what code is delivered to the browser and when it should be delivered to the browser.
-If you have confunctionality that is only need at certain times (e.g. when someone is logged in or is using an old version of a browser) modules help you do that.
+If you have functionality that is only needed at certain times (e.g. when someone is logged in or is using an old version of a browser) modules help you do that.
 Modules also support versioning and allow for multiple instancies with different versions.
-You can even include other libraries (e.g. jQuery) via _YUI_'s module and loader system.
+You can even include other non-YUI libraries (e.g. jQuery) via _YUI_'s module and loader system.

-What is a module?
-JavaScript wrapped in _YUI().add()_.
+What is a YUI module?
+It is JavaScript wrapped in _YUI().add()_.
 That is all it is.
 It can be more than that (e.g. you can add version info, namespacing, dependency information) but at its simplest form it is what you attach to _Y_ via _add()_.